Campgrounds rolling out new safety guidelines as they get ready for a busy memorial day weekend

-Canandaigua, NY(WROC)— At the Rochester, Canandaigua Campgrounds of America, guest are stills coming out for the memorial day weekend but they will have to follow some new safety guidelines.
+Canandaigua, NY(WROC)— At the Rochester, Canandaigua Campgrounds of America, guests are still coming out for the Memorial Day weekend but they will have to follow some new safety guidelines.

-Campers here are happy for the extra safety precautions-saying they give them peace of mind as they try to enjoy time with family.
+Campers are happy for the extra safety precautions — saying they give them peace of mind as they try to enjoy time with family.

-“I feel extremely safe with the owners they have gone really beyond what they needed to do to accommodate this virus,” said Kim Escoffery-Volz live in Henrietta.
+“I feel extremely safe with the owners they have gone really beyond what they needed to do to accommodate this virus,” said Kim Escoffery-Volz from Henrietta.

+Other recreational activities, like the paddle boats and events will limit people to promote social distancing.

-The campground is at full capacity for the weekend, but the biggest difference this year, no outside guests allowed.
+The campground is at full capacity for the weekend, but the biggest difference this year is that no outside guests are allowed.

 “It might change how they’re doing they’re gathering but i think people are so ready to get out you know we have rules that we hand out when people come in that say no large gatherings,” said John Arsenault, owner of KOA.